Leung Chun-ying

 A surveyor by profession, Leung entered politics when he joined the Hong Kong Basic Law Consultative Committee (HKBLCC) in 1985 and became its secretary-general in 1988.
 In 1999, he was appointed the convenor of the Executive Council of Hong Kong, a position he held until 2011, when he resigned to run in the 2012 Chief Executive election.
 Initially regarded as the underdog, Leung ran a successful campaign against front-runner Henry Tang, receiving 689 votes from the Election Committee and with the support of the Liaison Office.

 At the beginning of his administration, Leung faced the anti-Moral and National Education protests and the Hong Kong Television Network protests.
 In 2014, Leung's government faced widespread civil disobedience targeting the government's constitutional reform proposals; the movement gained global attention as the "Umbrella Revolution".
 After the 2014 protests, Leung's government had to deal with the 2016 Mong Kok civil unrest.
-During his election campaign and governance, Leung also faced allegations related to his receipt of HK$50 million payment by UGL (see Leung Chun-ying–UGL agreement), which prompted initial investigations by Parliament in Australia.
+During his election campaign and governance, Leung also faced allegations related to his receipt of HK$50 million payment by UGL, which prompted initial investigations by the Australian Parliament.
 Leung's tenure coincided with the rise of social instability, localism in Hong Kong, and an independence movement for Hong Kong's separation from Chinese sovereignty.
 In December 2016, Leung announced he would not seek a second term, becoming the first Chief Executive not to do so.

 Early life and education

 Leung was born at Queen Mary Hospital, the teaching hospital of University of Hong Kong, in Pok Fu Lam, Hong Kong on 12 August 1954 to Leung Zung-Jan and Kong Sau-Zi of Shandong origin.
 His father was a Hong Kong police officer who had stationed at the Government House.

 Leung earned a scholarship to study at King's College, where he was a classmate of future democratic activist Lau San-ching.
 After graduation, he attended Hong Kong Polytechnic.
-In 1974, Leung undertook further studies in valuation and estate management at the Bristol Polytechnic and graduated in 1977 first in his class.
+In 1974, Leung undertook further studies in valuation and estate management at the Bristol Polytechnic (now known as the University of the West of England) and graduated in 1977 first in his class.